ThePhilomathsApprentice/QnA/README.md

-# This repo will be used to host some famous questions and answers.
+# This repo will be used to host some QnA for personal use/understanding.

 # Useful Links listed below: